Monday, March 27, 2023

 Alphabet’s Project Taara aims to bring light-speed internet to Sub-Saharan Africa

 There are many places in the world where high-speed internet access is not yet possible, at least through the standard method of cable laying.
-Google‘s parent company, Alphabet, aims to solve this problem with Project Taara, which replaces fiber optic cables with beams of light.
+Google‘s parent company, Alphabet, aims to solve this problem with Project Taara, which replaces fiber optic cables with light beams.
 It aims to develop a new way of providing cost-effective, high-speed Internet connection in hard-to-reach places, rural areas, and disaster-stricken spots.

-Formerly known as The FSOC Project, Project Taara is developing wireless optical communication technology that delivers high-speed, high-capacity connectivity over long distances using beams of light.
-It uses light to transmit information at very high speeds as a very narrow, invisible beam.
+Formerly known as The FSOC Project, Project Taara is developing wireless optical communication technology that delivers high-speed, high-capacity connectivity over long distances using light beams.
+It uses light as a narrow, invisible beam to transmit information at very high speeds.
 This beam is sent between two small Taara terminals to create a link.

-Taara uses beams of light to deliver high-speed, high-capacity connectivity over long distances.
+Taara uses light beams to deliver high-speed, high-capacity connectivity over long distances.
 Credit: X Company

 “It’s important that the signal between Taara’s terminals isn’t interrupted, so Taara’s units are placed high up on towers, poles, or rooftops,” writes Mahesh Krishnaswamy, General Manager for Project Taara, in a blog post.
 “Taara links offer a cost-effective and quickly deployable way to bring high-speed internet access to remote areas and help plug critical gaps to major access points, like cell towers and WiFi hotspots.”